Llennpie/Venus/README.md

-# Studio64
+# Venus

-- **Studio64** is an all-in-one machinima editor for *Super Mario 64*, built on the Unity Engine and [n64decomp/sm64](https://github.com/n64decomp/sm64).
+- **Venus** is a "machinima" editor for *Super Mario 64*, built on the Unity Engine and [libsm64](https://github.com/libsm64).
+- This is only a demo.
+If you're looking to create machinima, check out [Saturn](https://github.com/Llennpie/Saturn).
 - In order to compile or launch the editor, a prior copy of the game is required.
 This is to avoid including any copyrighted material.

-Features:
+#### Features

-- Simple freeze camera (planned freecam)
+- Simple freeze camera
 - In-game color code editor
 - Configurable resolution/aspect ratio, fullscreen
-- Crossplatform
+- Supports both Windows and Linux

 ## Installation